Home videos can be more than just a hobby — they can be a money-maker, for businesses and individuals alike.

 I never really got into YouTube until college, when I was exposed to Jenna Mourey, better known as Jenna Marbles.
 I can remember watching it in my dorm room, three friends and I squished onto a twin bed and roaring with laughter.

-- Animal activities (the hilariously weird things your dogs do)
+Animal activities (the hilariously weird things your pets do)

 If you’re seriously considering getting into YouTube to make money (or you’re dying to know how people can successfully make so much money off of videos), here are the different routes you can take.